Remmeauth/remme-core-cli/README.md

 * Read how to provide pull request — https://help.github.com/en/articles/creating-a-pull-request-from-a-fork
 * Also the useful article about how to contribute — https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/

+### Request pull request's review

-If you want to your pull request to be review, ensure you `have wrote the description of the pull request`, `have added at least 2 reviewers` and `continuous integration has been passed`.
+If you want to your pull request to be review, ensure you:
+- `have wrote the description of the pull request`,
+- `have added at least 2 reviewers`,
+- `continuous integration has been passed`.

 ![Example of the description and reviewers](https://habrastorage.org/webt/t1/py/cu/t1pycu1bxjslyojlpy50mxb5yie.png)